OpenTermsArchive/engine/CONTRIBUTING.md

 Each filter is exposed as a named function export that takes a `document` parameter and behaves like the `document` object in a browser DOM.
 These functions can be `async`, but they will still run sequentially.

-> It is actually a [JSDOM](https://github.com/jsdom/jsdom) document instance.
+> The `document` parameter is actually a [JSDOM](https://github.com/jsdom/jsdom) document instance.

-There is also an optional parameter containing the whole document declaration.
-It can be useful if you need to access the defined document url or selector inside your filter.
+The second parameter contains the whole document declaration.
+It can be useful if you need to access the defined document URL or selector inside your filter.

 For example, you can scope the selection in your filter with the `selector` defined in the document declaration: